craigmichaelmartin/pure-orm/README.md

 PureORM is a pure ORM sql toolkit library for node (on top of `pg-promise`).
 It allows you to write regular native SQL and receive back properly structured (nested) pure business objects.

+This contrasts against traditional ("stateful") ORMs which use query builders (rather than raw SQL) to return database-aware (rather than pure) objects.

+The name name `pureOrm` reflects both that it is _pure_ ORM (there is no query builder dimension), and the _purity_ of the mapped Objects.

 #### Philosophy

 - Write _native_, _unobstructed_ SQL in a "data access layer" which returns _pure_ "business objects" to be used in the app's business logic.